MOUZU/BigWigs/Raids/MC/README.md

 # Garr
 - <b>(100%)</b> Addcount
-- Magma Shckles and Antimagnetic Pulse are RNG and can not be accurately predicted from my research
+- Magma Shackles and Antimagnetic Pulse are RNG and can not be accurately predicted from my research

 # Baron Geddon
 - removed a lot of code in the Inferno section to begin with.